JuliaLang/julia/doc/src/manual/interfaces.md

 The next two steps (selecting the output array and implementation) are dependent upon determining a single answer for a given set of arguments.
 Broadcast must take all the varied types of its arguments and collapse them down to just one output array and one implementation.
-Broadcast calls this single answer a "style."
+Broadcast calls this single answer a "style".
 Every broadcastable object each has its own preferred style, and a promotion-like system is used to combine these styles into a single answer — the "destination style".